24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 8. Mold Inspection

-Any flooding event that sat more than 48 hours requires post-mitigation mold inspection.
+Any water event that sat more than 48 hours requires post-mitigation mold inspection.
 Visible growth or elevated spore counts require remediation per IICRC S520 before reconstruction.

 9. Reconstruction